shybovycha/shybovycha.github.io/_posts/2015-09-20-two-sides-of-web-application-part-1.md

 {% endhighlight %}

 I will describe how Gulp works and how we can use it in our project in a minute.
-For now, let's just install the front-end dependencies.
+For now, let's just install the frontend dependencies.
 Let's make them use fixed versions, so when we update our project, nothing gets broken.
-To make our development quick, we'll be using *Twitter Bootstrap* and manage all fron-end dependencies with *Bower*.
+To make our development quick, we'll be using *Twitter Bootstrap* and manage all frontend dependencies with *Bower*.
 Bower will fill out the `bower.json`, a file, telling Bower which libraries to use, automatically:

 {% highlight bash %}